Mango-thon

 Photos: Nguyen Khoi Nguyen

 We lost Dad this winter.
-It's been tough carrying on without him but we keep going because we know that's what he would want.
+It's been tough carrying on without him but we keep going because that's what he would want.
 As summer approached, we knew we needed help come harvest time, and we also wanted to share the fruits of Dad’s many years of labor with our loved ones.
-So, Mango-thon was born— a three day gathering where friends and family come together to pick mangos and celebrate Dad!
+So, Mango-thon was born— a three-day gathering where friends and family come together to pick mangos and celebrate Dad!

 Before these tools existed, Dad used to fashion his own.
 Dad applied his ingenuity to all aspects of the garden, even to the mangos themselves: he spent years grafting different types of mangos to create the perfect breed.
 Our grandmother originally brought mango seeds from Vietnam and Dad used these seeds to grow fragrant and fiberless varieties of mangos.
-When we talk about THE mango, we mean that breed of Keitt mango (coincidentally, Dad’s first name is "Kiet") that you can cut right along the impossibly thin seed and just take a spoon to; it’s so creamy that you can scoop it out like pudding.
+When we talk about THE mango, we mean the cát hòa lộc mango (Magnifera indica) that you can cut right along the impossibly thin seed and just take a spoon to; it’s so creamy that you can scoop it out like pudding.

 Cousins ready to pick